timofeysie/clades/README.md

 Collection "@nrwl/angular" cannot be resolved.
 ```

-If we install this with npm, it shoudl fix the problem:
+If we install this with npm, it should fix the problem:

 ```bash
 npm install @nrwl/angular
 ```

+This step could be added to the "0 - Environment Setup" section [Install Angular CLI and Nx](https://duncanhunter.gitbook.io/enterprise-angular-applications-with-ngrx-and-nx/introduction/0-environment-setup), or it could come just before generating the app.

 ### Step 1: creating the Angular app